Multi-class Temporal Logic Neural Networks: Problem Formulation

 \begin{problem} (\emph{Class-based Classification}) Given a dataset $\cS$, learn $n$ STL formulae $\phi_1,\ldots,\phi_n$ to construct $\psi_1,\ldots,\psi_c$, such that:

 where $\psi_i$ is an \emph{class decoder} STL formula defined as:

-Note that if a signal satisfies the class decoder formula of class $y$, it automatically satisfies the attributes specified by the attribute label $\mathbf{a}^y$, and vice versa; hence, these two problem formulations are semantically the same.
+Note that if a signal satisfies $\psi_y$, it automatically satisfies the attributes specified by the attribute label $\mathbf{a}^y$, and vice versa; hence, these two problem formulations are semantically the same.
 However, they lead to different forms for the loss function design. \end{problem}